 We maintain this case study from 2017 for historical purposes, but note that some of its information is now out of date and Terraform Cloud features already take care of some of these self-service workflows that Under Armour built in-house.

 What if you wanted anyone in your organization to be able to use Terraform?
 Not only the Operations team, or your developers, but even the less technical people.

-To make this possilbe, Under Armour built a templating system, based on Terraform, delivered as a service.
+When Under Armour achieved this, it removed a lot of the friction that might slow engineers down from serving customers.
+To do this, Under Armour built a templating system, based on Terraform, delivered as a service.
 By employing a React/Redux UI, REST API, Docker containers, Consul, Vault, S3, and some Python glue, it makes Terraform “something that even a project manager could use,” Rockman says.

 Don’t miss the demo, at 21:50.

 I wanna start this presentation off with a poll.
 Raise your hand if you use Terraform at your organization.
 Okay, keep your hand raised if you let any developer at your organization use Terraform.
 Now keep your hand raised if you would let anyone at your organization use Terraform.
 Today, I'm gonna show you how we made Terraform easier to use for everyone, while still ensuring best practices are in place at our organization.